phillipod/SISTER/README.md

 python sister.py --build-phash-cache
 ```

-This will overlay each icon with rarity color bands and hash the result.
+This will overlay each icon with rarity color bands and hash the result along with the uncomposed icon.

----

-## 🛠 Developer Notes

-- All major components are modular:
-  - `LabelLocator`: OCR and label extraction
-  - `BuildClassifier`: Heuristic rules for layout type
-  - `RegionDetector`: DSL interpreter for layout rules
-  - `IconSlotDetector`: Slot extraction using entropy and standard deviation
-  - `IconMatcher`: SSIM matching pipeline with pHash prefilter
-  - `HashIndex`: Persistent hash cache using BK-tree

 ---